 constitute a quorum.

 1.8.
-Property
+Some property excepted from s.
+26(1)

 Except with the consent of the port authority, an order is not to be made under section 26(1) in respect of any real or personal property —

-(a) which is a facility improved or expanded, or an additional facility provided, under an agreement with the port authority, the capital cost of which improvement or expansion or provision has been wholly met by payments made under that agreement;
+(a) which is a facility improved or expanded, or an additional facility provided, under an agreement with the port authority, the capital cost of which improvement or expansion or provision has been wholly met by payments made under that agreement; or

 (b) which has been vested free of cost in the port authority; or